-Community-owned, not-for-profit public power utilities power homes and businesses in 2,000 communities — from small towns to large cities.
-They safely provide reliable, low-cost electricity to more than 49 million Americans, while protecting the environment.
-Public power utilities serve customers in 49 states — all except Hawaii — and the territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
+Public power utilities are community-owned, not-for-profit electric utilities that safely provide reliable, low-cost electricity to more than 49 million Americans, while protecting the environment.
+Homes and businesses in 2,000 communities across the U.S. — large cities like Austin, Nashville, Los Angeles, and Seattle, as well as small towns and the Navajo nation — get electricity from a public power utility.
+Collectively, these utilities serve 1 in 7 electricity customers across the U.S. and operate in 49 states — all except Hawaii — and the territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.

-Public power infrastructure projects — such as new generation equipment, transmission lines, and distribution system upgrades — are often funded through the issue of tax-exempt municipal bonds.
-Funding through municipal bonds means community members invest in their electricity infrastructure and receive interest as public power utilities pay back the loan.
+Public power infrastructure projects are often funded through the issue of tax-exempt municipal bonds.
+Funding through municipal bonds means community members invest in their electricity infrastructure — such as new generation equipment, transmission lines, and distribution system upgrades — and receive interest as public power utilities pay back the loan.

 Public power generates 10% of all electricity in the U.S. and distributes — or sells at the retail level — 15% of all power flowing to homes and businesses.
 Public power utilities care for the environment while they buy or generate electricity from diverse sources including natural gas, coal, and nuclear, as well as renewable energy sources such as solar, water, and wind.
 In several regions, public power utilities can buy wholesale hydropower generated from federal dams at cost and pass the savings on to customers.

 In 2019, about 40% of power generated by public power came from non-carbon emitting sources.

 Public Power is a Choice